Riyas-Noushad/C3-Customer-portal/doc/users.md

 * Click on **OK** to finish the password reset process.
 * New password information will be sent to email address you have used to login to this portal.
 ### Grant Access to Portal
-You can use also assign access to C3 portal to any other user of your organization using this feature.
+You can use also assign access to C3 portal to any other user of your organization by following the below mentioned instructions:
 * Please click on Fourth item availble in **Actions** column in front of the required user.
 * After clicking on it, portal will give you option to select the **Role** for that user.
 You can select any of them as per your requirement.
 * You can get information regarding the **Role** by moving the cursor to **i** available in front of each role.
 * Once this is done, access with selected role to the C3 portal will be given to the required user & they will be able to login to C3 portal using their Office365 account credentials.

 ### Revoke Access from Portal
-You can also revoke the portal access permission from any allowed user.
+You can also revoke the portal access permission from any already permitted user.
 * You will find fourth item (red cross symbol) in **Actions** column for already granted users.
 * Click on it to revoke the C3 portal access permission from that particular user.
 * Once this is done, you will get a pop-up regarding the confirmation about the same.